-What Is Brotli Compression
+What is Brotli Compression

 Brotli compression is an open-source, generic-purpose lossless data compression algorithm developed by Google under the MIT license.
-It compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding and 2nd order context modeling to create a sliding window for backreferences.
+It compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding, and 2nd order context modeling to create a sliding window for backreferences.
 Its compression ratio is not bad at all when compared to the compression algorithms used nowadays.
-It is similar in speed with deflate but offers more dense compression.
+It is similar in speed to deflate but offers more dense compression.
 Also, the specification of Brotli Compressed Data Format is defined in RFC 7932.

 Brotli compression is significantly faster than other types of compression algorithms developed and tested by Google.
 It is definitely faster than Zopfli, the previous compression algorithm Google developed way back in 2013.
-Brotli is also better at compressing data than Gzip, the popular compression algorithm used by most of the web servers.
+Brotli is also better at compressing data than Gzip, the popular compression algorithm used by most web servers.
 Gzip’s compression density is also lower than that of Brotli which gives Brotli an upper hand over Gzip.
 By using Brotli, you will be able to compress data even better and reduce your server’s bandwidth consumption.
 Also, you will be doing mobile users a favor by speeding things up for them.

-Benefits Of Using Brotli Over Gzip
+Benefits of using Brotli over Gzip

-- In addition to the slight push in site performance, you will receive because of implementing Brotli on your server, your site now be a little bit more secure and will gain the trust of Google.
+- In addition to the slight push in site performance, you will receive because of implementing Brotli on your server, your site now be a little bit more secure and will gain the trust of Google

-- Brotli can be implemented on your web server no matter which operating system or system architecture you are using.
+- Brotli can be implemented on your web server no matter which operating system or system architecture you are using

-- It compresses and decompresses data faster than other compression algorithms.
+- It compresses and decompresses data faster than other compression algorithms

-- Compressing data using Brotli uses fewer CPU resources.
+- Compressing data using Brotli uses fewer CPU resources

-- It offers a better compression ratio.
+- It offers a better compression ratio

-- Brotli is significantly faster than Gzip.
+- Brotli is significantly faster than Gzip

-- Most major browsers support Brotli content encoding.
+- Most major browsers support Brotli content encoding

 Before you continue reading this post, note that I’m not a technical writer.
 I’m just a regular blogger who develops websites using WordPress and loves experimenting with web performance tools.
 That’s how I discovered Brotli too.
 Now, I’ll be guiding you too on how you can enable Brotli on your site without much (technical) effort.
 It’s just going to be as simple as sliding a button and bam…’Brotli Support Enabled!
 No, I’m not kidding! 😉 Read on.

-To be honest, Brotli support needs to be enabled on your web site’s server for it to actually work but we will be overcoming this limitation by making use of a free CDN provider who offers Brotli compression on their free plan.
+To be honest, Brotli support needs to be enabled on your website’s server for it actually to work but we will be overcoming this limitation by making use of a free CDN provider who offers Brotli compression on their free plan.
 I’m talking about none other than Cloudflare.
 So, go grab a free account before you start reading further.

 Now that you have signed up for a free account on Cloudflare, it’s time to add your site to Cloudflare.
 Follow this tutorial and it won’t take you more than five minutes to enable Cloudflare for your site.
 Since Cloudflare is basically a content delivery network, it won’t slow down your website or affect its performance.
-Instead, your site will now load faster to your site visitors.
-Moreover, it will be protected from hackers, bad bots and DDoS (Distributed Denial of Service) attacks.
+Instead, your site will now load faster for your site visitors.
+Moreover, it will be protected from hackers, bad bots, and DDoS (Distributed Denial of Service) attacks.
 You can trust me on that, you are in good company.

 Once your site is verified with Cloudflare (should not take more than 30 minutes), just navigate to the ‘Speed’ tab from your Cloudflare dashboard.